obsidianmd/obsidian-sample-plugin/README.md

 - simple to use yet versatile configuration options
 - order configuration stored directly in your note(s) front matter
   - use a dedicated key in YAML
-- folders not  the global Obsidian setting
+- folders not set up for the custom order remain on the standard Obsidian sorting

 ## Table of contents